amahankali/project1-shell/README.md

 Bugs
 - Entering a file that does not exist can cause a command that should have crashed not to crash.
+- Adding whitespace before echo alters the statement that should be printed by reduceing any consecutive spaces in it

 Functions